Table of Contents

 These consist of two parts which are installed next to each other.
 The first half of the device is fixed to the window or door, while the other to the window sill or door frame.
 Once the alarm system is rendered active, and a window or door is opened or forcefully breached without the alarm first being deactivated, it will go off, and the proper authorities will be notified.

-They provide visual, and sometimes sound, of a protected property.Depending on the CCTV, remote access by its administrator via a phone, computer, or tablet is possible.
+These home security systems provide visual, and sometimes sound, of a protected property.Depending on the CCTV, remote access by its administrator via a phone, computer, or tablet is possible.
 Which means that a property owner can visually monitor his property without being anywhere near it.
 CCTVs can also be used to provide evidence to the police in the event of a break in.

 About Mittens Electrical